raphaelreme/expyrun/README.md

     size: [10, 10]
 ```

-Then within a terminal in `my_project` directory, you can launch experiments with
+Then within a terminal in the `my_project` directory, you can launch experiments with

 ```bash
 $ expyrun configs/experiments/first_method.yml [--debug]